blueCormorant/UPF-Image-Host-Migration/README.md

-This is a readme for the UPF Image Host Migration project.
+Anything before ~2012 is following a different design and is not within the scope of this project.

+Later ones should have Picassa embed codes in them